-Dr Peter Maber is a Senior Lecturer in English and Lead on Academic Engagement at New College of the Humanities (NCH).
+Dr Peter Maber is a Associate Professor in English and Lead on Academic Engagement at New College of the Humanities (NCH).
 He has degrees from the University of Cambridge in English and American Literature and completed his PhD on the poetry of John Berryman under Professor Anne Barton at Trinity College, Cambridge.
 His teaching specialities include Shakespeare, 19th- and 20th-century poetry in English, American literature, Postcolonial literatures, word and image studies, modern art, and music.

 He has taught English and American Literature at the University of Cambridge.
 He is also a pianist, a lutenist, and a composer.

 PhD, University of Cambridge (2005)